2017 Award Recipients

 The 2016 NAB Technology Innovation Award was presented to the 4EVER-2 Project, a consortium of nine French industrial and academic partners dedicated to the improvement of consumers’ quality of audiovisual experience.
 The consortium was cited particularly for its research and development on the high dynamic range (HDR) and high frame rate (HFR) elements of ultra high-definition (UHD) television, while minimizing impact on existing media production and distribution chains.

 2015 Award Recipients

-This year's NAB Technology Innovation Award goes to the Electronics and Telecommunications Research Institute in Korea for their demonstration of Layered Division Multiplexing (LDM).
+The 2015 award was presented to the Electronics and Telecommunications Research Institute in Korea for their demonstration of Layered Division Multiplexing (LDM).
 LDM is a method of efficiently transmitting multiple broadcast services in a single 6 MHz channel.
 The demonstration consisted of an ultra-robust upper (or core) layer intended for mobile or indoor service along with a less robust (or enhanced) higher data rate lower layer intended for fixed reception, transmitted in the same spectrum.
 The lower layer signal can be received by decoding the upper layer and canceling the upper layer from the received signal.
 LDM has been recommended to be a baseline technology in the physical layer standard of the ATSC 3.0 television system currently under development.

 2014 Award Recipients